erdewit/tws_async/README.rst

 Introduction
 ============

-This project allows the Python API from Interactive Brokers (IBAPI) to be used asynchronously with the asyncio_ standard library or with PyQt5_.
+``tws_async`` allows the Python API from Interactive Brokers (IBAPI) to be used asynchronously and single-threaded with the asyncio_ standard library or with the PyQt5_ framework.

 This offers a simpler, safer and more performant approach to concurrency than multithreading.